 The table below does not, however, capture softer, non-numerical aspects, such as the sustainability and inclusiveness of a project, social and environmental safeguards put in place, its gender aspects, how it seeks to ensure ownership at various levels of governance, nor its transparency or adaptive management efforts.
-Mid-term evaluations, when they have been performed, are listed.
-In 2021, mid-term evaluations were undertaken for 5 projects, namely the project to support land tenure reform, the project to support land use planning reform, support to civil society, PIREDD Mai-Ndombe and the internal evaluation of the Family planning project
+Mid-term evaluations, when they have been performed, examined these elements in details and are provided.
+In 2021, mid-term evaluations were undertaken for 5 projects, namely the project to support land tenure reform, the project to support land use planning reform, support to civil society, PIREDD Mai-Ndombe and the internal evaluation of the Family planning project104.

-&lt;sup>99 Links are provided below, but their access is restricted.
+104 Links are provided below, but their access is restricted.